Ouranosinc/Magpie/docs/configuration.rst

 through `Twitcher`_, the authenticated and authorized request goes through ``hooks`` processing chain that can adjust certain request and response parameters (e.g.: add headers, filter the body, etc.), or even substitute the request definition entirely based on ``target`` implementations.
-Hooks are applied in the same order as they are defined in the configuration when they match the inbound request, propagating the request/response across each call.
+Hooks are applied in the same order as they are defined in the configuration when they match the inbound request, propagating the request/response across each :term:`Service Hook` call.
 Plugin scripts can therefore apply some advanced logic to improve the synergy between the protected services.
-They can also be employed to apply some :term:`Service` specific operations such as filtering protected contents that `Magpie` and `Twitcher`_ cannot themselves process evidently.
+They can also be employed to apply some :term:`Service` specific operations such as filtering protected contents that `Magpie` and `Twitcher`_ cannot themselves process evidently. :term:`Service Hook` are applied *after* authentication and authorization of the request, just before sending the request to the real protected :term:`Service` (in case of ``request`` hook), and just after receiving its response (in case of ``response`` hook.

-Permitted signatures of hook functions are as presented below.
+Permitted signatures of :term:`Service Hook` functions are as presented below.
-The first argument (``request`` or ``response`` accordingly) is always required.
+The first argument (``request`` or ``response`` respectively) is **always required**.
 Its modified definition must be returned as well.
-The other parameters (``service``, ``hook``) are optional.
+The other parameters (``service``, ``hook``, ``context``) are all optional.
 They represent the specific configurations that triggered the ``target`` call.
 Optional arguments can be specified in any order or combination, but **MUST** use the exact argument names indicated below.

+.. versionchanged:: 3.26.0
+    Added the ``context`` parameter.

 .. code-block:: python